 Kern River Fish Hatchery is another little-known area attraction is the Kern River Fish Hatchery, located just a few miles north of Kernville and is owned and maintained by the California Department of Fish & Game.

 There is also a Fishing Museum, a Natural History Museum, and an area where visitors can view the holding tanks where the hatcheries, five different strains of Little Kern Goldens have been raised for decades.
 The Kern River Fish Hatchery is located on the Kern River, one mile north of Kernville.

 Kern River Preserve

 Wildlife enthusiast will also enjoy spending some time at the 1127-acre Kern River Preserve, located along the South Fork of the river, east of Isabella Reservoir.
 The preserve is operated by National Audubon Society and is open 365 days a year.

 The experience will expose visitors to tens of thousands of birds calling out in a collective symphony.
 But birds are not the only inhabitants of the preserve.
 The area has a multitude of critters including turtles and the occasional black bear.

 Kern River White Water Rafting

 Rafting is one of the most popular activities along the Kern River with numerous outfitters offering guided trips down the tours.
-The most popular Kern River rafting trips are on the Lower Kern.
-The flow of water on this stretch comes out of Lake Isabella with good rafting conditions even in the dry years.
+The most popular Kern River rafting trips are on the Upper Kern.
+When there is a good flow coming out of Lake Isabella rafting trips are available on the Lower Kern River.

 The upper Kern River is a great place for one-day rafting trips.
-Several rafting outfitters operate out of the town of Kernville
+To book a Kern River rafting trip visit Kern River Outfitters.

 Where to Dine, Lake Isabella

 Kernville and the town of Lake Isabella have an assortment of restaurants from fast food to fine food.

 Kern River Brewing Company, a place where you can enjoy a Beer Belly Bratwurst topped with stout mustard, and one of four locally brewed beers.
 There is a menu just for the kids too.